nvidia-holoscan/holoscan-sdk/docs/inference.md

 ### CPU-Based Inference

-You can perform inference on the CPU using either the ONNX Runtime or PyTorch backend:
+You can perform inference on the CPU using the PyTorch backend, or the ONNX Runtime backend if ONNX Runtime is installed separately:

 ```yaml
 inference: